jestir1234/Chess-CL/README.md

 # Demo
 ( run game.rb in console )
-- To play against computer.
+- Input 1 in first prompt to play against computer, and 2 to initiate a game with two players.

 ```shell
 How many human players?